int-brain-lab/ibllib/docs/03_tutorial.md

 ## Load method
 ### General Use
-The IBL uses sessions UUID as per the Alyx database as experiments ID.
+Similar to the Alyx database, this library uses sessions UUID as experiments ID.
 If the EEID is known, one can access directly the numpy arrays this way:
 ```python
 dataset_types = ['cwStimOn.times', 'cwStimOn.contrastRight', 'cwStimOn.contrastLeft']